waldur/waldur-homeport/docs/lists.md

 ### Action button directive

-Action button directive calling looks like:
+Action button directive is primarily used in desktop client and its call looks like:

 <action-button button-list="CustomerList.actionButtonsListItems"
     button-controller="CustomerList"
     button-model="customer"></action-button>

-button-list - array of objects.

- - object params:
-  1. title - title of button

-  2. clickFunction - function for click.
-In button template: `ng-click="button.clickFunction(buttonModel)"`

-  3. className - class for button.
-In button template: `class="button-simple {{ button.className }}"`

-  4. isDisabled - function for checking button status.
-In button template:
-   `ng-class="{'disabled': button.isDisabled && !button.isDisabled(buttonModel)}"`
+The attributes of the directive are as following:

-button-controller - controller of list page
+ 1. button-controller - controller of list page

-button-model - model of item
+ 2. button-model - model of item

-button-type - type for action button directive.
+ 3. button-type - type for action button directive.
 Either 'refresh' or usual button list.

 ### Action list directive

-Action list directive is primarily used in mobile client and its calling looks like:
+Action list directive is primarily used in mobile client and its call looks like:

 `<action-list actions="entityButtons" entity="entity" ng-show="expanded"></action-list>`

 It has the following parameters:

-    1) actions - it should correspond to list of actions defined in the list controller
+ 1. actions - it should correspond to list of actions defined in the list controller

-    2) entity - this is reference to current list item
+ 2. entity - this is reference to current list item

 ## Expandableitem directive